Similan Islands: Geography

 The Similans lie 70 kilometres off the coast of Phang Nga Province.
 "Similan" is a Yawi word meaning 'nine'.
 Ko Bon and Tachai were added to the national park in 1998.

 Ko Similan: Ko Similan is the largest island.
 The sea in the area has an average depth of 60 feet.
 Underwater it is full of rock formations and coral reefs in several shapes and forms, resembling such things as deer, leaves, brains, and mushrooms.
 Above the water are found many diverse species such as the Nicobar pigeon, mangrove monitor lizards, flying fox and more.

 Ko Huyong: Ko Huyong has the longest and widest beach in the park.
 However, the park prohibits any tourists from landing on the island as the beach is a place where turtles come to lay their eggs.

 Wildlife protection

-Islands 1, 2, and 3 are closed to the public due to a turtle hatching protection program and reef conservation efforts.
-Island number 3 belongs to a Thai princess.
-Fishing is banned in Similan and Surin National Parks.
-However, fishing boats are constantly seen in and around the park.
-When diving, one can often find nets stuck to reefs and illegal fishing traps.
-In recent years many illegal fishing traps have been found outside the most common dive sites.
-They have contained among others trevallies, batfish, barracuda, golden pilot jacks, and triggerfish.
-Fishing traps seem to be overly abundant around Ko Bon and Ko Tachai.
+Within the Similan and Surin National Parks, specific islands, namely Islands 1, 2, and 3, are restricted from public access.
+This measure is in place to support a turtle hatching protection program and to aid in reef conservation efforts.
+Notably, Island number 3 is privately owned by a member of the Thai royal family.

+Although fishing activities are officially prohibited in both Similan and Surin National Parks to protect marine life and habitats, observations suggest that fishing boats frequently operate in and around these parks.
+Divers in the area often report encountering fishing nets entangled in the reefs and illegal fishing traps.
+Recent years have seen an increase in the discovery of such illegal fishing equipment, particularly in areas outside the most frequented dive sites.
+These traps have been found to contain a variety of marine life, including trevallies, batfish, barracuda, golden pilot jacks, and triggerfish.
+Notably, the regions around Ko Bon and Ko Tachai have been identified as having a higher prevalence of these fishing traps.